-Under Article 2 of the Regulation, the following transactions need to be made in rupiah (subject to certain exclusions as set out in paragraph 1.2):
+Under Article 2 of the Regulation, the following transactions need to be made in Rupiah (subject to certain exclusions as set out in paragraph 1.2):

-- Any transaction that is intended for payment; - Completion of other obligations that must be made with money; and/or - Other financial transactions including the transfer of money from customers to banks.
+- · any transaction that is intended for payment; - completion of other obligations that must be made with money; and/or - other financial transactions including the transfer of money from customers to banks.

-While the Currency Law was silent about whether the restrictions apply to both non-cash as well as cash transactions and the Ministry of Finance also confirmed that it only applied to cash transactions1, the Regulation expressly states that its provisions apply to both.
-Non-cash transactions include any transaction that use non-cash instruments (such as payment through checks, bilyet giro, credit card, debit card, ATM cards, and electronic money) and are made through a non-cash mechanism (such as fund transfers).
+While the Currency Law was silent about whether the restrictions apply to both noncash as well as cash transactions and further the Ministry of Finance confirmed that it only applied to cash transactions 1, the Regulation expressly states that its provisions apply to both.
+Non-cash transactions include any transactions that use non-cash instruments (such as payment through cheque, giro, credit card, debit card, ATM cards and electronic money) and are made through non-cash mechanisms (such as funds transfer).
+The BI Circular affirms the application of a territorial principle to the requirement and that as a result the payment for any transaction conducted in Indonesia must be made in Rupiah.